rafael2k/megapixels/README.md

 # Megapixels

-A GTK4 camera application that knows how to deal with the media request api.
-It uses opengl to debayer the raw sensor data for the preview.
+A GTK3 camera application that knows how to deal with the media request api

 chat: #megapixels:postmarketos.org on matrix